auriq/essentia_docs/source/usecases/rapache.rst

 Results
 _______

-The additional analysis described in analyzeapache.R ordered the data by their time segmentation (month,  day of month, day of week, and hour), converted each count to a percent of its max value to put everything on a graphable scale of 0-100, and then graphed each column of counts in a dataframe on the same graph.
+The additional analysis described in analyzeapache.R ordered the data by their time segmentation (month,  day of month, day of week, and hour) and then graphed each column of counts for each dataframe.
+The results are three graphs per dataframe: number of pages, hits, and bandwidth by each time segmentation.
-The results are three graphs that contain the number of pages, hits, and bandwidth by each time segmentation.
+..converted each count to a percent of its max value to put everything on a graphable scale of 0-100, and then graphed each column of counts in a dataframe on the same graph.